gruntjs/grunt-contrib-qunit/README.md

 * `qunit.spawn`: url

-You can listen for these events like so:
+You may listen for these events like so:

 ```js
 grunt.event.on('qunit.spawn', function (url) {